HandsOnDataViz/book/docs/HandsOnDataViz.md

 Also, we use Bookdown to build additional book outputs (PDF, MS Word, Markdown) and upload these to the `docs` folder of our GitHub repository, so that our O’Reilly Media editor may download and comment on the manuscript as we revise.
-Finally, we also have the option to use [Pandoc](https://pandoc.org) alone to convert the full-book Markdown file (.md) into an AsciiDoc file (.asciidoc) for easier importing into the [O’Reilly Atlas platform](https://docs.atlas.oreilly.com/writing_in_asciidoc.html).
+Finally, we have arranged with the O’Reilly production team to convert our *modified* version of the full-book Markdown file into their [O’Reilly Atlas platform](https://docs.atlas.oreilly.com/writing_in_asciidoc.html).
 See some caveats and workarounds below.